The Virasoro structure and the scattering matrix for Liouville conformal field theory

 \subsubsection{Organization of the paper}

 The paper is organized as follows.
-In section 2, we introduce the main notations and the framework of the paper; in this section, we also construct the semigroup associated to the free field case $\mu=0$.
-In section 3, we construct the semigroup associated to the general case, i.e. with the Liouville potential, via a Feynman-Kac type formula, and we study its stationary measure $\mu_h$.
-In this section, we use the dynamics to show that the basis $\Psi_{\alpha, \nu,\tilde \nu}$ can be constructed via the action of the Virasoro algebra: this is the content of Proposition \ref{intertwining_for_descendants}.
+In section 2, we introduce the main notations and the framework of the paper; in this section, we also construct the semigroup associated to the free field case $\mu=0$ and we study its stationary measure $\mu_h$.
+In section 3, we construct the semigroup associated to the general case, i.e. with the Liouville potential, via a Feynman-Kac type formula.
+Also, we use the dynamics to show that the basis $\Psi_{\alpha, \nu,\tilde \nu}$ can be constructed via the action of the Virasoro algebra: this is the content of Proposition \ref{intertwining_for_descendants}.
 In section 4, we use these results to study the scattering coefficients and show the analytic extension and functional equations for the eigenstates $\Psi_{\alpha,\nu,\tilde{\nu}}$.

-{\bf Acknowledgements:} Colin Guillarmou acknowledges the support of European Research Council (ERC) Consolidator grant 725967 and Antti Kupiainen the support of the ERC Advanced Grant 741487.
+{\bf Acknowledgements:} We thank the referees for their careful reading and comments in order to improve the paper.
+Colin Guillarmou acknowledges the support of European Research Council (ERC) Consolidator grant 725967 and Antti Kupiainen the support of the ERC Advanced Grant 741487.
 R\'emi Rhodes is partially supported by the Institut Universitaire de France (IUF).
 R\'emi Rhodes and Vincent Vargas acknowledge the support of the French National Research Agency (ANR) ANR-21-CE40-003.